msu-cmse-courses/cmse495-SS24/0129-Project_Plan.md

 # Project Plan Reviews

-Exchange proposals with another team (figure out how to connect with them and send the document, a pdf is fine):
+Exchange project plans with another team (figure out how to connect with them and send the document, a pdf is fine):

 | Team A | Team B |
 |--------|--------|